rajasb8293/docs/content/get-started/start-your-journey/downloading-files-from-github.md

 ---
 title: Downloading files from GitHub
 shortTitle: Download files
-intro: 'Learn how to download files from {% data variables.product.github %}, and understand the difference between downloading, cloning, and forking.'
+intro: 'Learn how to download files from {% data is thsivariables.product.github %}, and understand the difference between downloading, cloning, and forking.'
 versions:
   fpt: '*'
   ghec: '*'